UtahMountainBiking.com for bike trail info, repair instructions, feature articles, first aid, fitness, and goodies.

 Getting there:

 In Vernal on US-40 (the main drag), turn north on US-191.
 Drive to mile 10.7 and turn right at the paved road signed "Red Fleet Dinosaur Trackway."
 You'll cross a cattleguard and start uphill.
-Now watch for a dirt road on your left at mile 1.6 since leaving 191.
+About 1/10 mile later, find a dirt road on your left (at mile 1.6 since leaving 191).
 Turn into the dirt road and park.
 On your bike, go back to the paved road and turn left.
 About 100 feet later, find the singletrack marked with a carsonite sign on the left side of the road, heading north uphill just before a guardrail.
+Alternate: pedal uphill on the dirt road about 1/3 mile and spot Three Amigos where it crosses.

 Bike services: